bevyengine/bevy-website/content/learn/book/migration-guides/0.9-0.10/_index.md

 - For app-level control flow over which schedules get run when (such as for rollback networking), create your own schedule and insert it under the `CoreSchedule::Outer` label.
 - Fixed timesteps are now evaluated in a schedule, rather than controlled via run criteria.
 The `run_fixed_timestep` system runs this schedule between `CoreSet::First` and `CoreSet::PreUpdate` by default.
 - Command flush points introduced by `AssetStage` have been removed.
 If you were relying on these, add them back manually.
-- the `calculate_bounds` system, with the `CalculateBounds` label, is now in `CoreSet::Update`, rather than in `CoreSet::PostUpdate` before commands are applied.
+- The `calculate_bounds` system, with the `CalculateBounds` label, is now in `CoreSet::Update`, rather than in `CoreSet::PostUpdate` before commands are applied.
 You may need to order your movement systems to occur before this system in order to avoid system order ambiguities in culling behavior.
-- the `RenderLabel` `AppLabel` was renamed to `RenderApp` for clarity
+- The `RenderLabel` `AppLabel` was renamed to `RenderApp` for clarity
 - When testing systems or otherwise running them in a headless fashion, simply construct and run a schedule using `Schedule::new()` and `World::run_schedule` rather than constructing stages

 - States have been dramatically simplified: there is no longer a “state stack”.
 To queue a transition to the next state, call `NextState::set`